4 Ways to Use Your Emotions to Be More Productive

 Let’s be honest — it’s much more fun to work with friends than people you don’t know very well.
 Having a friend by your side when you’re trying to complete a job can be a huge motivator and can increase your productivity.

 Dozens of exercise websites state that having an exercise buddy who can help motivate you will help you accomplish your exercise goals faster than if you were do try them alone.
-The same can be said about having friends at work.
+The same applies to having friends at work.
 People who work with friends often feel more satisfied with their jobs and feel a greater sense of purpose.

-A strong support system is sometimes needed to boost your productivity.
-Even if you don’t consider yourself a social person, it’s good to have friends by your side if you want to get something done.
+A strong support system is sometimes necessary to boost your productivity.
+Even if you don’t consider yourself a social person, it’s good to have friends by your side if you want to accomplish something.

 3. Have Time For Yourself

 While having friends by your side is important, it’s also good to be able to detach yourself from the world.
-We’re so convinced that we have to be constantly doing something we don’t know how to separate the important tasks from the inconsequential.
+We think it’s normal that we have to be constantly doing something we don’t know how to separate the important tasks from the inconsequential.

-Running from one place to the next or doing task after task without stopping will burn you out and have a negative impact on your productivity.
+Running from one place to the next or doing task after task without stopping will burn your emotions out and have a negative impact on your productivity.

 If you’re feeling overworked or stressed out, don’t keep pushing yourself to the breaking point.
 Take a step back and refocus.
 For an hour or so each day, take some time to reflect upon your actions or your choices.
 Going for a walk in the park, doing yoga or even something as simple as meditation can be all you need to reflect and refocus.